 The answer is simple – you can’t see any tables, because you don’t OWN any tables.

-I hate to be the bearer of bad news, but you don’t actually ‘OWN’ any tables.
-What you mostly likely DO have are SYNONYMS that point to tables in a application schema.
+I hate to be the bearer of bad news, but you don’t have any tables.
+What you mostly likely DO have are SYNONYMS that point to tables in an application schema.
 When you log on to Oracle, you are seeing this:

 With this checked, bam!

 We’re now not just querying TABLEs from ALL_OBJECTS, we’re now ALSO including SYNONYMS for any TABLEs.

 Note: someone will have had to create a SYNONYM in your schema – this won’t pull in TABLES for PUBLIC SYNONYMS.
 Because…there are thousands of those, and no one wants to see all of that.Note: This is also available for views.

 Still Don’t Believe Me?

 Trust, but verify.
 Great words to live by.
 And if you’re reading a blog post on a technical subject, I would advise you doubt and double-check.

 We’ll Let you Treat These Objects as Tables